 Baking it results in a crispy crust and a slightly deeper chocolate flavor.
-If you are planning to bake a pie that will be served from the refrigerator, or will be left out of the refrigerator for more than 20 minutes, I recommend you par-bake the crust to ensure it holds together.
+If you are planning to bake a pie that will be served from the refrigerator or will be left out of the refrigerator for more than 20 minutes, I recommend you blind bake the crust to ensure it holds together.

 Freezing the crust works because the melted butter becomes solidified and bonds the crust together.
 I only recommend freezing the crust if you will be serving your pie when very cold.
-Otherwise, you’ll just find your crumb crust to be very crumbly!

 What is an Oreo Pie Crust good for: